KunalSachdev2005/Django_Online_Course_Application/README.md

 # Online Course Application

-This repository contains the implementation of an Online Course Application developed using Django.
+This repository contains the implementation of an Cloub-based Course Application developed using Django.
 It demonstrates a full-stack approach to building web applications, showcasing server-side logic, database integration, and front-end development.
-The application includes a newly implemented feature for course assessments, providing users with the ability to participate in exams and view results.
+The application includes a newly implemented feature for course exams, providing users with the ability to participate in exams and view results.

 ---